davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         Use product-fn from itertools library to create testdata for fields productType and pricePerUnit in table bought.csv

-        boughtDate for each buying transaction gets a value in day range 1 to 55 inclusive. expiryDate is 5 days after boughtDate.
+        buy_date for each buying transaction gets a value in day range 1 to 55 inclusive. expiryDate is 5 days after buy_date.

     table sold.csv:
         sold.csv is a copy of bought.csv
-        Each 5th bought product will expire.
+        For each row in  sold.csv a foreign key refers to primary key in bought.csv Each 5th bought product will expire.
         The other products will be sold for 3 times the price it was bought for.
-        soldDate is 1 day after boughtDate.
+        sold_date is 2 days after buy_date.

 10. Implement each use case in its own iteration